 8. be aware of their helping style, and recognize the limitations that they may possess, and can anticipate the impact on culturally diverse clients and colleagues.

-- The moderator will consult with the President about the post which is causing concern.
+- The moderator will consult with the WSSCSW president about the post which is causing concern.

-- If after the moderator and President consult, they find that the original post is found to violate the Code of Ethics, the moderator will contact OP to let the OP know what part of their post violated the Code of Ethics.
+- If after the moderator and president consult, they find that the original post is found to violate the WSSCSW Code of Ethics or the listserv guidelines, the moderator will contact OP to let the OP know what part of their post was in violation.

 - The moderator will invite the OP to send a response and correction to the listserv, offering to collaborate in drafting the response.